The Six Day War Changed Israel, But Did it Change You?

 The tochecha in our parsha describes the devastating result of siluk ha’Shechina, when God removes and withdraws His countenance and providence from us.
 While its graphic description is, thank God, unimaginable to us, the Klausenberger Rebbe felt the tochecha was an apt description of what he and so many others had actually endured.
 But it isn’t just the Holocaust that appears to be the fulfillment of the terrible consequences foretold in the tochecha.
 In many ways, the Jewish condition during much of the last 2,000 years, punctuated by pogroms, crusades, the inquisition and countless expulsions, provides examples of the embodiment of the harsh and cruel description the tochecha.

-In the middle of the tochecha that we read this morning, the Torah says:
+In the middle of the tochecha that we read this week, the Torah says:

 “I will make the land desolate, and your enemies who dwell in it will be desolate upon it.”